goldfarb/BCL_Archive/README.md

 # Introduction
 The BCL Archive comprises a trove of cybernetics research published under the scope of the Biological Computer Laboratory at UIUC, starting in 1958 and continuing to 1976.
 Comprising a melting pot of academic disciplines not limited to theory of logic, systems biology, experimental neurology, electrical engineering and epistemology, the archive provides a scintillating glimpse into the burgeoning atmosphere of the BCL at the inception of the digital age.

-The history of this project begins with the doctorate research of Prof. Peter Asaro, which included the work of retrieving from microfische and digitally scanning the complete published catalog the BCL.
+The history of this project begins with the doctorate research of Prof. Peter Asaro, which included the work of retrieving from microfiche and digitally scanning the complete published catalog the BCL.
 Asaro then hired student research assistants at the New School to coordinate the production of a digital archive housed to be housed at bclarchive.net.
 The first generation of student workers took up the task of converting the data from digital images to PDF documents and recovering the texts using OCR (optical character recognition).
 The subsequent phases of production are herein explained in depth.

 This documentation mainly details the archive's back-end, being a custom Wordpress theme; the code, however, is largely platform-independent, and comprises mainly Javascript, PHP, SQL, and HTML.
 Python and Ruby scripts were used for validation and standardization and, along with various procedural artifacts, may be found in the **proc** directory of the this repository.
 All other scripts (ie. those used on the server) may be found in the **live** directory.
 Future generations of research assistants and/or interested students should feel free to fork this repository and examine/alter the code for themselves, and kindly note that **all web sources, including stackexchange posts, have been cited**.
 The following is an overarching explication of production by the lead developer from 2/2018-6/2019, Edmund Eisenberg.